Creative and Professional Writing (MFA)

 - Two letters of recommendation attesting to your writing skills.

 - Ten-page writing sample in the genre you intend to pursue.
-A hard copy of the writing sample must accompany the application to the Graduate Admissions office, and an electronic copy should be sent to MFAdirector_English@wpunj.edu.
+An electronic copy should be sent to both Graduate Admissions at email@example.com and firstname.lastname@example.org.
+Electronic submission must include your full name and student ID#.

 The 41-credit combined studio/research MFA program of 41 credits encompasses four major components: